oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   --targetImage oracle/weblogic:12.2.1.4-patched
 ```

+TBD Ask Derek.
+How does this command figure out the WL install/patches you want to use?

 TBD Ask Derek for an example that uses rebase to change the domain home - not just the WL version...
 Also
 ask him to update the corresponding documentation in the imagetool (according to Monica
 there is no such documentation currently.)